 1 teaspoon Baking Soda

-1 cup shredded sharp Cheese (Cheddar, Gruyere, Provolone, etc)
+1 cup shredded sharp Cheese of your choice (Cheddar, Gruyere, Provolone, etc)

-2 Tablespoons fresh herb, chopped (parsley, thyme, etc)
+2 Tablespoons fresh herb of your choice, chopped (parsley, thyme, etc)

 1 teaspoon freshly ground pepper (optional)